mtfishman/ITensorMPOCompression.jl/docs/src/index.md

 ```
 # Test Hamiltonians
 For development and demo purposes it is useful to have a quick way to make Hamiltonian
 MPOs for various models.
-Right now we have three Hamiltonians available
+Right now we have four Hamiltonians available
-1. Direct transverse Ising model with arbitrary neighbour interactions
+1. Direct transverse Ising model with arbitrary neighbour 2-body interactions
-2. autoMPO transverse Ising model with arbitrary neighbour interactions
+2. autoMPO transverse Ising model with arbitrary neighbour 2-body interactions
-3. autoMPO Heisenberg model with arbitrary neighbour interactions
+3. autoMPO Heisenberg model with arbitrary neighbour 2-body interactions
+4. The 3-body model in eq.
+34 of the Parker paper, built with autoMPO.
-The autoMPO MPOs come pre-truncated so they are not useful for testing truncation.
+The autoMPO MPOs come pre-truncated so they are not as useful for testing truncation.
+The automated truncation in AutoMPO can **partially** disabled by providing the the keyword argument `cutoff=-1.0` which gets passed down in the svd/truncate call used when building the MPO

 ```@docs
 make_transIsing_MPO
 make_transIsing_AutoMPO
 make_Heisenberg_AutoMPO
+make_3body_MPO
+make_transIsing_iMPO

 ```